 -6 Points:sSpeeding, driving on the wrong side of the road, improper passing, operating beyond license restrictions and leaving the scene of an accident with property damage.

 Contact Peter Thompson & Associates if you or a loved one has been injured in a car accident.
-Call 1-800-804-2004 for a free and confidential consultation to speak to a lawyer about your rights.
+Call 1-800-804-2004 for a confidential consultation to speak to a lawyer about your rights.

 More Blog Entries:

 Maine Injury Attorneys Know Accident Risks Come with Early Dark, Maine Injury Lawyer Blog, October 30, 2012